Healthy Teeth, Healthy Pet!

 While kibble won’t necessarily clean your pet’s teeth, there are some treats that can help.
 Some dental chews can help keep plaque from forming.
 They’re formulated to help scrape teeth while chewing and often have ingredients like clove, parsley, cinnamon or mint to help freshen breath.
 Brands like Ark Naturals even make soft dental chews for senior pets who have a hard time eating.

 Chews and bones, particularly raw bones, offer a natural way to help your pet keep their teeth clean.
 The live enzymes on raw bones help to create a more acidic environment in the mouth which can help keep bacteria at bay.
 For cats, you can try smaller raw chews like Primal Chicken Necks to encourage healthy chewing and teeth cleaning.
 It’s important to keep in mind that raw bones and chicken necks should only come from a reputable source.
 This ensures there are no harmful bacteria or contagions on the bone.
 Raw bones from brands like Primal go through rigorous testing.
 Raw bones picked up at a butcher shop don’t.
-Bones should only be used in moderation as it can take a long time for them to fully digest.
+Use bones in moderation as it can take a long time for them to fully digest.
 Remember to supervise your pet with bones and chew sticks and always take away pieces that may present a choking hazard.

 Other Helpful Products